kodydeda4/swiftui-emerald/Keynote/Outline.md

 # Presentation Outline

+**Tell a story**

+- Breif Rundown
+- Body of presentation
+- Tell you what they just told them

+helps reinforce the points at least 3 times

+Graphs?

+Repitions is your friend - allows you to build ideas and remember key points and be memorable.

+Be authentic - lets you be relatable! be someone the audience can relate to or feel comfortable talking to.
+Helps them mentally engage.
+Workout hard before doing the presentation so that you're relaxed.

+Practice the presentation so you can sound natural, authentic, confident, relaxed.

 ## 1. Introduction

 ## 1.1  What is a TWM?

-Show them what a tiling window manager is through examples
+* Show them what a tiling window manager is through examples
+* Touch on Yabai

 ## 1.2 TWM Problems